Running from the Command Line

 runAprioriReport.cmd

-To generate spreadsheet reports from the command line, you run the runAprioriReport.cmd command, which is in
+To generate spreadsheet reports from the command line, run the runAprioriReport.cmd command from your bin, directory, in:

 apriori_install\version\install\bin